jeromk/California-Wildfire-Prediction/README.md

 The presentation of the project can be viewed here: https://rjscherrer.github.io/predicting-wildfires-presentation

+The documentation and explanation of the results can be viewed here [https://github.com/jeromk/California-Wildfire-Prediction/blob/master/Documentation%20%26%20Results.pdf]

 ## Instructions

 1) Set the folder "DSF_Project" as your working directory